Saranoah/HIPAA-Training-System-for-Pharmacy-Staff-V2.0/CONTRIBUTING.md

 - [ ] Self-review completed
 - [ ] Comments added for complex code
 - [ ] No debug code or print statements
+- [ ] **No Real PHI:** I confirm that no real Protected Health Information is used in my code or tests.
+- [ ] **Security Review:** I have considered the security and privacy implications of my changes.

 ### PR Template